chris-koester-db/lakefed_ingest/README.md

 2. JDBC pushdown - create a config file like [config/postgresql_jdbc.json](config/postgresql_jdbc.json).
 Use the path to the file as the value for the `jdbc_config_file` job parameter.
 [Secrets](https://docs.databricks.com/aws/en/security/secrets/) must be used for JDBC credentials.
 See [notebooks/manage_secrets.ipynb](notebooks/manage_secrets.ipynb) for reference.

 ### 3. Run Controller Job
-1. Run the lakefed_ingest_controller job and specify the desired task_collection.
+1. Run the lakefed_ingest_controller job, providing the desired task_collection as a parameter.
 2. The lakefed_ingest_controller job will run all non-partitioned tasks, followed by all partitioned tasks.
 Non-partitioned tasks run concurrently, and partitioned tasks run sequentially.
 This is because partitioned tasks will spawn concurrent queries, and we want to maintain a consistent level of concurrency at the controller job (And source system) scope.

 ### Recommendations
 - Use a partition column with a relatively even distribution.
 If the partition column is also used in an index, that is even better.
-- Number of cores in the Databricks job should match or exceed the concurrency of the foreach task.
+- Use a small all-purpose cluster if you have partitioned ingestion tasks.
+This cluster is used only for configuring partitions (Not heavy data processing), and we don't want to wait for a job cluster to spin up for each partitioned ingestion task.

 ### Limitations
 - Does not handle skew.
 The solution works best when the partition column has an even distribution.